 On top of gaining efficiency and speed, companies can also improve their bottom-line profitability.
 This means that companies that charge Good and Services Tax (GST) or Value-Added Tax (VAT) can make claims on the GST or VAT they have paid if certain conditions are fulfilled.

-In this case, an expense management software can help companies seamlessly collate and document expenses that are eligible for tax claims.
+In this case, expense management software can help companies seamlessly collate and document expenses that are eligible for tax claims.

 For more information about this bottom line, also read: Key Benefits of Extracting Data from Receipts